AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 }
 ```

-This is one of the most commonly used patterns for handling forms in React.
+This is one of the most common patterns used in React applications.

 ---